openharmony/docs/en/application-dev/quick-start/arkts-new-makeObserved.md

 ```

 ### Using makeObserved in @Component
-**makeObserved** cannot be used with the state variable decorator in V1, but can be used in custom components decorated by @Component.
+**makeObserved** cannot be used with the state variable decorator of V1, but can be used in custom components decorated by @Component.

 ```ts
 import { UIUtils } from '@kit.ArkUI';